 Precision, à la Carte

-The standard, year-long data collection service package for Yield Force — which includes prescriptions, data analysis, the annual meeting and hybrid/variety seed plans — starts at $3.50/ac with hourly rates on top of that for more extensive projects.
-A rising demand for a less comprehensive plan, however, sparked the launch of Yield Force XD: a new program that launched in 2018 offering many of the same services, but on an a more specialized scope
+The standard, year-long data collection service package for Yield Force — which includes prescriptions, data analysis, the annual meeting and hybrid/variety seed plans — starts at $3.50 per acre with hourly rates on top of that for more extensive projects.
+A rising demand for a less comprehensive plan, however, sparked the launch of Yield Force XD: a program that launched in 2018 offering many of the same services, but on an a more specialized scope.

 The standard Yield Force XD program includes at least 4 customer visits.
 One for a planter performance/seeding assessment, then soil nitrate sampling, followed by tile nitrate sampling and then stalk nitrate sampling.
 Through the Yield Force XD program, those visits are charged differently as individual, fixed fee appointments.
 Prices vary depending on how many services are utilized, Smidt adds.